By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Are there reasons to avoid Marriage Counseling?

 Marriage counseling can save your marriage.
 It can also hasten the end to that relationship.
 I see many couples who have used marriage counseling to strengthen and improve their relationship.
 There are also those couples, up to half of all couples who attend couples counseling, who end up divorcing soon after the marriage counseling experience.

-How can you tell if you are one of those couples that can be helped by marriage counseling or if you are one of those couples were attending a counseling session might end your relationship?
+How can you tell if you are one of those couples that can be helped by marriage counseling or if you are one of those couples who were attending a counseling session might end your relationship?

-Here are reasons some people need to avoid marriage counseling.
+Here are the reasons some people need to avoid marriage counseling.

 1. You want the Marriage Counselor to decide who is right and who is wrong.